 Dr. Richard Allan Clark was born on the 28th of November 1848 in Trafalgar Township, Ontario.
 He was the 2nd of 6 children born to Joseph Clark and the former Eleanor Shain.
 His parents were farmers and his siblings were; Hannah Francis Clark, Lucy Clark, Arthur Delbert Clark, Adam Clark and Isabella Helena Clark.
 According to the 1871 census, Dr. Clark was 22 and living with his parents in Trafalgar Township.
 Under occupation the census records that he was going to school.
 According to the 1892 Ontario Medical Register, he joined the College of Physicians and Surgeons on the 12th of April, 1872.
 It does not reveal his medical education.

 Dr. Clark married Louisa Matilda Coon on the 11th of June, 1873 in Milton, Ontario.
-She was born in Halton County, Ontario on the 9th of November, 1847.
+Mrs. Clark was born in Halton County, Ontario on the 9th of November, 1847.
 She was the eldest of 4 children born to Isaac Shaw Coon and the former Jane Elliott.
-Mrs. Coon had 3 younger siblings; John, George and Mary Jane.
+Her parents were farmers and her siblings were; John, George and Mary Jane.
 Her mother died on the 25th of March, 1856 at the age of 29.
-She was buried at Fulton Stone United Church in Fulton, Ontario.
+Mrs. Jane (Elliott) Coon was buried at the Fulton Stone United Church in Fulton, Ontario.
 Mr. Coon married 2 possibly 3 times after the death of his wife Jane and he had more children.

 In 1885, Dr. Clark advertised in the Ontario Business Directory and Gazetteer as practicing in Ridgetown.
 The 1891 census lists the Clark family as living in Ridgetown and further, it records Dr. Clark was a physician and druggist.
 An ad in the 1893 Ontario Business Directory and Gazetteer, showing that Dr. Clark was still practicing medicine in Ridgetown.